 Rehabilitation Rights of Injured Workers

-The amount and type of vocational rehabilitation provided to injured employees varies from state to state.
-Some of the services to which an injured worker may be entitled include:
+Vocational rehabilitation rules vary by state.
+This means the amount and type of vocational rehabilitation might be different.
+Some of the services which an injured worker may get include:

 - On-the-job training